February 11, 2021

 Men should have an annual testicular cancer physical exam between the ages of 15 and 35.
 Prostate cancer checks for men (PSA screenings) should begin at age 55.

 Now is the perfect time to quit smoking if you are concerned about pancreatic cancer prevention.
 Smoking is more dangerous than any other single risk factor for developing pancreatic cancer.
 Smoking can double or triple your risk of developing pancreatic cancer when compared to nonsmokers.

 Obesity is a major risk factor in developing pancreatic cancer.
 Overweight individuals are at increased risk as well.
 A regular exercise regimen combined with a balanced diet can help you maintain a healthy weight and may reduce your risk of pancreatic cancer.

 Experts recommend 30 minutes of physical activity a day:

 - 150 to 300 minutes of moderate exercise a week, such as walking

 - 75 to 150 minutes of strenuous exercise a week, such as jogging, aerobics or swimming

 - Strength training twice weekly, such as weight lifting or resistance exercise

 Why choose The University of Kansas Cancer Center for pancreatic cancer diagnosis and treatment?

-The University of Kansas Cancer Center, 1 of 71 National Cancer Institute-designated cancer centers in the nation, has a dedicated team of gastrointestinal (GI) cancer specialists.
+The University of Kansas Cancer Center, 1 of 53 National Cancer Institute-designated comprehensive cancer centers in the nation, has a dedicated team of gastrointestinal (GI) cancer specialists.
 This multidisciplinary team of GI specialists is committed to developing new and improved methods to treat pancreatic cancer.
 Our goal is to improve outcomes and survival rates for people with pancreatic cancer.
 We do this by developing personalized treatment plans and applying the latest technology, clinical and surgical expertise and compassionate care in the treatment of this highly aggressive form of cancer.